dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 - `webfrontend`: Contains code from the web project in the starter template.
 - `apiservice`: Contains code from the API service project in the starter template.
-- `cache`: Running a Redis container image to supply a cache to the front-end.
+- `cache`: A Redis container image to supply a cache to the front-end.

 Just like in local development, the configuration of connection strings has been handled automatically.
 In this case, `azd` was responsible for interpreting the application model and translating it to the appropriate deployment steps.
 As an example, consider the connection string and service discovery variables that are injected into the `webfrontend` container so that it knows how to connect to the Redis cache and `apiservice`.